milesfrain/purescript-book/text/chapter10.md

 ## Representing Side Effects

 The `Effect` monad is also defined as a foreign type.
-Its runtime representation is quite simple - an expression of type `Effect a` should evaluate to a JavaScript function of no arguments, which performs any side-effects and returns a value with the correct runtime representation for type `a`.
+Its runtime representation is quite simple - an expression of type `Effect a` should evaluate to a JavaScript function of **no arguments**, which performs any side-effects and returns a value with the correct runtime representation for type `a`.

 The definition of the `Effect` type constructor is given in the `Effect` module as follows: